Sweet Home High School (Amherst, New York): Music

 Sweet Home has many music programs that includes Jazz Ensemble, Percussion Ensemble, Symphonic Band, Wind Ensemble, Chamber Orchestra, Concert Orchestra, Symphony Orchestra, Concert Chorale, Mixed Chorus and the annual musical.

 Athletics

 The school offers and competes competitively in a number of sports, including Football, Basketball, Baseball, Ice Hockey, Lacrosse, Cross Country, Field Hockey, Golf, Gymnastics, Soccer, Swimming, Tennis, Volleyball, Masterminds (A team based trivia game), Chess, Cheerleading, Bowling, Track and Field, Softball, and Wrestling.

+Volleyball

 One of the most notable accomplishments of a Sweet Home athletics team is a streak of 292 undefeated games by the girls volleyball team.
 The streak lasted a span of eight seasons from 1978–1987 and set a National Federation of High School record for consecutive wins.

 Football

 Football is a cherished sport at Sweet Home.
-The Sweet Home Panthers Varsity Football team has won the Section 6 Class A Championship 8 times since 2002: 2002, 2007-2012, & 2014 and won the New York State Championship 2 times: 2008-2009.
+The Sweet Home Panthers Varsity Football team has won the Section 6 Class A Championship 9 times since 2002: 2002, 2007-2012, 2014 & 2024. and won the New York State Championship 2 times: 2008-2009.